-CEPAR research fellow Dr Dandan Yu from the UNSW node has received the Dean’s Award for Outstanding PhD Thesis for her research ‘Three Essays on Household Decision-Making’.
+CEPAR research fellow Dr Dandan Yu from the UNSW node has been recognised with a Dean’s Award for her PhD thesis ‘Three Essays on Household Decision-Making’.

 The Dean’s Award for Outstanding PhD Theses recognises PhD graduates who have been commended by their thesis examiners.

 “I feel very honoured to receive this award, and I would like to sincerely thank my PhD supervisors Professors Denzil Fiebig and Denise Doiron,” said Dr Yu.

 Dandan Yu joined the CEPAR UNSW Sydney node as a Research Fellow, working on research projects focused on population ageing in Asia.
 She was previously enrolled as a PhD student in the UNSW Business School, researching empirical studies dealing with resource allocation between married spouses in China.
 Dr Yu also holds a Bachelor of Economics and a Master of Economics from Peking University.

 The Dean’s Award recognises high quality PhD theses produced at UNSW.
 To receive this award, candidates must produce a thesis that requires only minimal corrections and in the opinion of both examiners is in the top 10% of PhD theses examined.